Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 Use freshman or first-year student, sophomore, junior or senior when referring to a student who has not graduated.
 We do not use anticipated years of graduation unless using the name as a writer byline on the Adelphi news site or in a print publication: by Lucy Considine ’22 (anticipated).

-Always use toward, never towards.
+Use the American Englishtoward, etc. rather than the British towards.
 The same applies for forward, afterward, backward, etc.

 Refer to as transfer students on first mention.
 Afterward it is permissible to say transfers.